Caring For Your Rug

-Area rugs are decorative centerpiece that can help set the overall look and color of your room.
+Area rugs are decorative centerpieces that can help set the overall look and color of your room.
 It also can add protection to your floor, retain warmth, insulate against heat, absorb sound to minimize noise, and provide a stable walking surface.

-Select the right size: The general rule for a room size rug is that at least 12 inches to 18 inches of flooring should show around the rug.
+Select the right size: The general rule for a room-size rug is that at least 12 inches to 18 inches of flooring should show around the rug.

 Decide where you want your furniture in relation to the area rug.
 You'll want to place furniture either entirely on or off the area rug in the living room or family room.

-The sofa can have its front end on the area rug and back legs on the floor, if you prefer.
+The sofa can have its front end on the area rug and back legs on the floor if you prefer.
 The practical consideration is that rugs should look in scale with the room and furnishings.